Skip to content

 Donate

-Is ABILITY TO CHANGE a good charity?
+Is Ability to Change a good charity?

-ABILITY TO CHANGE scores 82/100 (Good) on our Clarity Score, with 100% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Ability to Change scores 77/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£569k total income, 100% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-CR0 2LX Reg 1162596 Registered charity Official website Charity Commission register
+London · CR0 2LX Reg 1162596 Registered charity Official website Charity Commission register

 Data from Charity Commission register, last updated .